zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab1.md

 ## Task D. Enable Advanced SAST

-To provide more thorough scanning and vulnerability detection, we will opt to enable advanced SAST in our project.
+To provide more thorough scanning and vulnerability detection, we will opt to enable Advanced SAST in our project.
 To do this, we need to add another input to our SAST scan component.

-1. Return to your project code.
+1. In the Left sidebar, navigate to **Code > Repository**.

 1. Select your `.gitlab-ci.yml` file